 Special Lectures and Teaching Activities

-Professor Guo has actively promoted international academic collaboration and, in recent years, facilitated the signing of several important international cooperation agreements, greatly enhancing the global visibility of the Department of Nursing at National Sun Yat-sen University:
+She has actively promoted international academic collaboration and, in recent years, facilitated the signing of several important international cooperation agreements, greatly enhancing the global visibility of the Department of Nursing at National Sun Yat-sen University.

 Case Western Reserve University School of Nursing, USA